gmkov/montejo-kovacevich-lab-website/index.md

 **Website under slow construction!**

-We study the mechanisms promoting (or preventing) local adaptation.
-Our research combines the power of genomics with ecological and natural history approaches to gain insights into the mode and tempo of evolution in the wild.
-Based in Uppsala University since September 2024.
+We investigate the mechanisms that promote—or constrain—local adaptation.
+By integrating genomics with ecological and natural history approaches, we explore the mode and tempo of evolution in natural populations.
+Since September 2024, our group has been based at Uppsala University.

+Some of the questions that motivate us are: How do organisms adapt to their local environments?
+How quickly can they do so?
+Is biodiversity able to keep pace with anthropogenic change and how?
+Our current study systems include _Euphydryas editha_ butterflies in North America and insect biocontrol agents in the South Pacific.

 {% include section.html %}

 ## Highlights

-{% capture text %}

-Most recent publications can be found here

-{%
-  include button.html
-  link="research"
-  text="See our publications"
-  icon="fa-solid fa-arrow-right"
-  flip=true
-  style="bare"
-%}

-{% endcapture %}

-{%
-  include feature.html
-  image="images/photo.jpg"
-  link="research"
-  title="Our Research"
-  text=text
-%}

 {% capture text %}